TomasHubelbauer/week-planner/readme.md

   one to pick something already used before quickly.
   By using a `datalist`, I will get the freedom of free-form but also the speed of pre-filled.

+- [ ] Make statistics spans clickable to select all of their respective slots

+  Clicking on a span in the statistics section in the `caption` should either select all of those slots making up the statistic or maybe list them out below the table as ranges (collapse neighboring slots into a single range).